adobe/aio-lib-state/README.md

 You can initialize the lib with your Adobe I/O Runtime (a.k.a OpenWhisk) credentials.

-Please note that currently you must be a customer of [Adobe Developer App Builder](https://www.adobe.io/apis/experienceplatform/project-firefly.html) to use this library.
+Please note that currently, you must be a customer of [Adobe Developer App Builder](https://www.adobe.io/apis/experienceplatform/project-firefly.html) to use this library.
 App Builder is a complete framework that enables enterprise developers to build and deploy custom web applications that extend Adobe Experience Cloud solutions and run on Adobe infrastructure.

 ## Install